romainZiba/opensportmanagement/README.md

 ### To build the Jar
 `./gradlew bootJar`

-### PostgreSql Docker
-If you want to use postgresql instead of in-memory database, uncomment the related part in the application.yml.
+### PostgreSQL and docker
-Then, you can use a docker like this:
+This project uses postgresql by default.
+You can use a Postgres docker like this:

 ```
 docker run --name opensportmanagement-psql -p 5432:5432 -e POSTGRES_DB=open -e POSTGRES_PASSWORD=open -d postgres